Office of the President Staff

 Chief of Staff and Associate Vice President of Administration

-As Chief of Staff and Assistant Vice President for Administration, Grace Hernandez reports directly to the President and serves as the liaison between the President and other members of the senior staff.
+As Chief of Staff and Associate Vice President for Administration, Grace Hernandez reports directly to the President and serves as the liaison between the President and other members of the senior staff.
 In addition, Human Resources, Institutional Research, Payroll and the Office of Communications & Marketing report to Grace.
 She has a long history working in higher education and previously served as Chief of Staff and Affirmative Action Director at The University of Missouri-Kansas City (UMKC).
 Prior to UMKC, she served as the Director of Diversity & EEO Office at The University of Texas at San Antonio (UTSA).
 Grace earned her B.A. in English from UTSA and received a M.A. in Human Resources Development from Webster University.
 She is also an active member of the Lubbock community and serves on the boards of the Lubbock Chamber of Commerce, the Science Spectrum and United Way.